-We need your help to stop SB 451 - call your State Senator and tell them to vote NO on SB 451 to keep trash fires from receiving renewable energy credits.
+The bill passed the Senate on Tuesday, June 18th and now moves to the House.
+We need your help to stop SB 451 - call your State House Representative and tell them to vote NO on SB 451 to keep trash fires from receiving renewable energy credits.

 Here are some talking points for your call: